pippim/pippim.github.io/programs/homa.md

 - LED Light Strip "breathing colors" feature varies colors and brightness levels
 - View Breathing Color Statistics to fine-tune color changes and times
 - Turn Sony TV picture off but leave on sound for listening to music or podcasts
+- When Sony Remote Control changes volume, it is reflected on the active monitor.
+Helpful if Sony TV picture (a.k.a Panel or Display) is turned off
+- Sony TV Remote Control powers off all and suspends system
 - Automatically turn on TV bias lights only during nighttime
-- Automatically rediscover new network devices every minute
+- Automatically rediscover new network devices every x seconds
 - Communicate with devices using static MAC address to find dynamic IP address
 - Big number calculator with TeraByte, GigaByte, MegaByte units of measure
 - Large digit countdown timer with alarm